Steve Davis

 (Interests only - No current work-in-progress)

-Teaching approaches and methods, for engaging Complimentary Health Students, in science subjects.
+Teaching approaches and methods for engaging Life Science students, Health Science Students, and Healthcare practitioner students in science subjects.

 Developmental process of reflective learning of students to practitioners – the value and place of tutoring / mentoring / supervision / preceptorship processes.

-The use and effectiveness of competency based assessment in supporting the transformational development of students into practitioners.
+The use and effectiveness of various assessment methods in supporting the transformational development of students into practitioners.